Gentle Seated Chair Exercises for Seniors can Improve Range of Motion

 Chair exercises have been shown to improve strength, flexibility, and circulation.

-We found a fantastic gentle routine of seated chair exercises for seniors that focuses on maintaining and improving range of motion.
+We found a fantastic, gentle seated chair exercise routine for seniors that focuses on maintaining and improving the range of motion.

 The free video is 9 minutes long and gets all parts of the body moving, from head to toe.

-In this free video, a geriatric recreational therapist goes through a simple and effective 9 minute exercise routine.
+In this free video, a geriatric recreational therapist guides you through a simple, effective 9-minute exercise routine.

 Doing this routine will get the blood flowing and loosen up tight muscles.